laserallan/malloc_geiger/README.md

 ## Caveats
 Too many to mention all.
 Here are some:
-* With the current setup where it builds to a dll it requires the application using it to use the dynamic runtime library.
+* With the current setup where malloc_geiger is built as a dll it requires the application using it to use the dynamic runtime library.
 If using it in an application with static runtime library it needs to be linked statically.
 * It only overrides malloc, any allocation not passing through malloc is going to be missed.
 * There is a potential deadlock in the malloc functions since there is a lock in the sound code too.
 Have not invested time in figuring out whether it can happen and properly avoided.
 * It overrides the malloc the dll uses.
 If the host application uses a different runtime library you need to configure the build settings to match for it to work.
+* The replacement malloc has an additional lock and does some extra work so it affects performance negatively.
 * Probably a million other things

 ## Credits